zanderdk/Minecraft-writeup/README.md

 delete(1)
 ```

 By doing the above we in `create(2, ...)` we say that at offset 0xe8 into the buffer place a p64(0x21), meaning we place a small chunk of size 0x20 and set `previous_inuse`.
 This tells libc that the 0x600 is in fact in use and are allowed to be freed.
 Another problem will accrue as well.
 Namely that it will now check the next `previous_inuse` bit of the small 0x20 chunk checking if it can consolidate the thow chunks to one 0x621 chunk, but again finds zero's.
-So we repeart by putting another fake chunk with `previous_inuse` bit set telling the smaller chunk is also in use.
+So we repeat by putting another fake chunk with `previous_inuse` bit set, telling libc the smaller chunk is also in use.
 This is done with the: `0xe8+0x20: p64(0x21)`.
 So to refere to our drawing from erlier we now have expanded size of `B` and created two fake chunks within the `green` chunk.
 Now `B` overlaps into `C` and we are acutally able to free both of them.
 Here is our diagram so far altough realy hard to draw overlapping chunks.

 | ![Overlapping Chunks Diagram](imgs/diag2.png) |